 DO NOT SEND MATERIAL VIA EMAIL.
 Submit electronically via the WPAFB Security and Policy Review SharePoint site.
-This is a closed site accessible only to CAC-enabled Air Force members.
-To access the site and request membership search for "OO-XP-MC-72" from the Air Force Portal.
-If you have any difficulty, please e-mail or contact Public Affairs at the numbers listed below.
+This is a closed site accessible only to AIr Force members with DoD Common Access Cards.
+To access the site and request membership open a new browser window and type https:// then type the following: cs3.eis.af.mil/sites/OO-XP-MC-72/

 NOTE: Preferred format for most documents submitted for review is Adobe PDF.
 The WPAFB Form 1420 with electronic signatures may be uploaded in its native XFDL format.
 Please use the standardized filename protocol listed on the SharePoint site.
 Failure to follow filename protocols to associate the 1420 and submitted document may delay processing!

 Alternatively, electronic versions of submitted documents (CD/DVD) may be hand carried or mailed to 88 ABW/PAX, 2450 D Street, Bldg 20, Area B, Wright-Patterson AFB OH 45433.
 SharePoint file size restrictions for very large video files may require submission via this method.
 Please do not fax documents.
 Electronic submission is preferred.